zowe/docs-site/docs/extend/extend-apiml/implement-new-saf-provider.md

 # Implement a new SAF IDT provider

-API Gateway offers the capability to implement your own SAF Identity Token (IDT) provider by implementing an existing interface.
+As a Zowe API ML user, you can use the API Gateway to apply your own SAF Identity Token (IDT) provider by implementing an existing interface.

 - [How to create a SAF IDT provider](#how-to-create-a-saf-idt-provider)